cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     ```C
     taskvine_task_specify_category(t,"my-category-a")
     ```
-When a category leaves some resource unspecified, then TaskVine tries to find some reasonable defaults in the same way described before in the section (Specifying Task Resources)[#specifying-task-resources].
+When a category leaves some resource unspecified, then taskvine tries to find some reasonable defaults in the same way described before in the section (Specifying Task Resources)[#specifying-task-resources].